virtualcode/flipc/README.md

-## flipc - flip case
+# flipc - flip case

-Change filename from uppercase to lowercase
+Change filename from uppercase to lowercase.
+Getting tired of pesky uppercase image filenames?
+Here's your fix.